jjrappazzo/Rap-ramble.github.io/content/about.md

 title: About
 ---

 My name is [**Jason Rappazzo**](https://www.linkedin.com/in/jasonrappazzo/).
 I am currently a senior at SUNY Geneseo majoring in Economics and Minoring in Data Analytics.
 In my final two years at [**Geneseo**](https://www.geneseo.edu/), I have developed a passion for Data Analytics.
-I am exited to build a blogging website that will also improve my coding skills as the same time.
+I am excited to build a blogging website that will also improve my coding skills as the same time.

 <br>